 Processing Overview

+The enumeration ① to ④ within the figure are explained in the following.

 ①

 This processing overview describes how migration and selective recall requests are processed from the front end to the back end.

 The front end commands accept file names for migration and selective recall as a parameter list or as a file list.
 If it is provided by a file list, the file names are separated by new lines.